Background of the Fielding Bible Awards

-We appointed a panel of experts to vote.
-We have a panel of twelve experts plus three "tie-breaker" ballots.
-(See below.)
+- We appointed a panel of experts to vote.
+We have a panel of 17 experts (See below.)

 We rate everybody in one group.
 The Gold Glove vote is divided into National League and American League.